ttlion/sdtDBN/README.md

 ```

 the output would not be the same as the output of example 4.
 Because the **-fromFile** argument is given, the program reads the sdtDBN stored in the file someSavedDBN.txt, thus ignoring the arguments **-i**, **-is**, **-p**, **-s**, **-m** and **-b**, as these arguments are relative to sdtDBN structure and parameter learning.

-# Graphical User Interface (GUI) of the sdtDBN program

-### TODO: When GUI is finished some details will be given here, for now the most recent version of the GUI is provided to download for Windows as an EXE file

 # Program Efficiency